gabrielbazan/lycheepy/README.md

 It also keeps the executions statuses updated on the _Executions_ component, through the [ExecutionsGateway](/lycheepy/wps/wps/gateways/executions).
 Also depends on the [BrokerGateway](/lycheepy/wps/wps/gateways/broker) to enqueue processes executions.

 It basically provides two public operations: _execute_process_, and _execute_chain_.
-When it comes to a process execution, it simply enqueue the process execution using the _BrokerGateway_.
+When it comes to a process execution, it simply enqueues the process execution using the _BrokerGateway_.
 But the chains execution is a bit more complex.